G0RELLA/gorella_overview/lecture/questionnaires.md

 prior to any specific training session and allow a closer look at the their degree of "preparedness" and confidence in the topic.
-Questions 2.3) to 2.9) target students' satisfaction with didactics and content, but also experienced difficulties during the training.
+Questions 2.3) to 2.9) target students' satisfaction with didactics and content, but also experienced difficulties during the training session.
 The specific topics and project steps are interchangeable as indicated by the *<topic_of_interest>* placeholders in the templates below.